Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 keeping to the main path until you reach the main road.
 Go straight

 across and follow the path continually down through the wood

 Midgehole.
 Continue ahead and

 right, across the river road bridge and up to the junction (left is car

-then drops to a stream and bridge.
-On the other side of the
+drops to a stream and bridge.
+On the other side of the bridge, climb to

 straight over this road then climb to the road above.
 Turn right along

 to the Smeakin Hill War Memorial.
 At the second turning on the left